hnez/Wasnnu/README.md

-You will most likely want to use `git` to manage your timetables to keep them synchronized and minimize damage should wasnnu decide to eat your data.
+You will most likely want to use `git` to manage your timetables to keep them synchronized and minimize damage, should wasnnu decide to eat your data.

 This is how you setup up a test project: